shuoshuc/mptcp_experiments/README.md

 $ ./mptcp_app client 20.20.20.20  # <-- on VM-1
 ```

 Stop the program when there are sufficient packets captured by tcpdump.
 Then open _mptcp.pcap_ with [Wireshark](https://www.wireshark.org/) to analyze the trace.
+Example trace can be found [here](https://github.com/shuoshuc/mptcp_experiments/blob/main/mptcp_2_subflows.pcap)